-Relief for Payment of Taxes and Utilities For example, on March 13, 2020 (updated multiple times thereafter), the National Tax Agency of Japan announced that, pursuant to Japan's National Tax Collection Act, it may: (a) grant extensions of tax payment terms for one year or less to those who have been unable to make tax payments due to the effects of COVID-19; and (b) waive obligations to pay tax for people who have incurred considerable damages due to COVID-19, have been infected with COVID-19, have closed or suspended their business due to COVID-19 or have suffered from significant damages to their business due to COVID-19.
-The extension or waiver is available for individuals or any entities and for any taxes.
+Relief for Payment of Taxes and Utilities

+On April 30, 2020, in response to the COVID-19 pandemic, a new bill to amend Japan's Act on General Rules for National Taxes passed and went into effect.
+The amended act grants a one-year grace period for payment of national taxes if the taxpayer is experiencing financial hardship due to COVID-19 and its income has been reduced by approximately 20% or more compared with the same period of the previous year.
+Additionally, no overdue interest will be assessed against the taxpayer, and no security will be required.
+It is available for individuals or any entities and for any national taxes.

 In addition, on March 19, 2020, the Ministry of Internal Affairs and Communications of Japan requested the local governments managing water, sewer and gas supply businesses to give a moratorium on bill payments for people suffering financially due to the COVID-19 outbreak, informing that, under the current situation, such moratorium will be allowed without local ordinances under the current Local Autonomy Act.

-Changes in Delisting Criteria for Publicly Traded Companies Under pre-revision Article 601.1.(5) of the Tokyo Stock Exchange Securities Listing Regulations, a listed company on the Tokyo Stock Exchange (TSE) was delisted when the company was insolvent as of the end of a fiscal year and its insolvency continued for an additional one year period.
+Changes in Delisting Criteria for Publicly Traded Companies

+Under pre-revision Article 601.1.(5) of the Tokyo Stock Exchange Securities Listing Regulations, a listed company on the Tokyo Stock Exchange (TSE) was delisted when the company was insolvent as of the end of a fiscal year and its insolvency continued for an additional one-year period.
 In response to the COVID-19 pandemic, since April 21, 2020, the TSE has extended the delisting grace period from one year to two years for listed companies that have fallen into insolvency due to COVID-19.

 The TSE has clarified that it will not consider delisting a company to which an outside auditor expresses an "adverse opinion" or "no opinion" in the company's quarterly financial statements as long as the company has been impacted by COVID-19.

-Changes in Reassignment Criteria Relatedly, the TSE has relaxed its reassignment criteria for companies adversely affected by COVID-19.
+Changes in Reassignment Criteria

+Relatedly, the TSE has relaxed its reassignment criteria for companies adversely affected by COVID-19.
 Under the previous rule (Article 311.1.(5)), a company listed on Section 1 of the TSE could be reassigned to Section 2 if the company was insolvent as of the end of a fiscal year.
-Section 1 companies have been given a one year grace period before reassignment.
+Section 1 companies have been given a one-year grace period before reassignment.

 Are There New Moratoria on Debt Collection?

-The TSE collected public comments on these changes in its rules until April 14, 2020, and hoped to implement changed rules immediately thereafter.
-At the private level, a number of companies have indicated that they will implement policies designed to offer financial support to customers affected by the COVID- 19 pandemic: Insurance industry - Aflac and Meiji Yasuda Life granted extension of payment of premiums for periods of up to six months Communication industry - Softbank and KDDI have granted extension of payment of service fees until the end of May 2020 and are considering further extensions Financial industry - Sumitomo Mitsui Banking Corporation and Sumitomo Mitsui Trust Bank have offered to negotiate repayment conditions; Hokuriku Bank has waived fees in connection with amendment of repayment conditions
+At the private level, a number of companies have indicated that they will implement policies designed to offer financial support to customers affected by the COVID-19 pandemic:

+- Insurance industry Aflac and Meiji Yasuda Life granted extension of payment of premiums for periods of up to six months - Communication industry Softbank and KDDI have granted extension of payment of service fees until the end of May 2020 KDDI has further granted extension until the end of June 2020 and is considering further extensions - Financial industry Sumitomo Mitsui Banking Corporation and Sumitomo Mitsui Trust Bank have offered to negotiate repayment conditions; Hokuriku Bank has waived fees in connection with amendment of repayment conditions